Skip to content

 Why have I been called to a hearing?

-There are a number of stages to fitness to practise hearings.
+There are a number of stages that make up the process to a hearing, including...

 Informal stage